 Hands-On Field Experiences that encourage real-life competencies

 Flexible Grouping of students according to skill levels.

-With parents as partners, our school provides top quality education in an emotionally safe atmosphere, building on strengths and attending to needs.
+Our school provides top-quality education in an emotionally safe atmosphere, building on strengths and attending to needs.
 Collaborative efforts of parents, teachers, and administration yield the most effective educational plans for all students.

 Capturing enthusiasm is essential for improving the quality of our students' education.
 The overall size of our academy is kept small to build a strong sense of community and to ensure close and caring relationships among all students and staff.
 Small schools create more opportunities for participation.
 School size is a critical factor in determining educational outcomes.
 Research links small school size with higher levels of achievement.